Code-Institute-Submissions/ms1-the_rolls/README.md

     - The header sits to the top of each page.
     - The company logo will sit to the left of the header on all devices.
     - The site navigation links sit horizontally to the right on all devices except smartphones.
-    - The navigation links are underlined from the center on hover.
+    - The navigation links are underlined from the center when hovered over.
 Implemented using [hover.css](https://ianlunn.github.io/Hover/).
 This improves the UX.
     - On smartphones the navigation links collapse down into a burger menu.
 The burger menu sits to the right of the header.
 This is done using [Bootstrap's collapsable navbar](https://getbootstrap.com/docs/5.0/components/navbar/).
+The links sit to the right hand side of when the burger menu is pressed on.

 - Main Body

     - The main body of each page contains the relevant content, in the form of images and text, for each page.
 The elements on the page are made responsive to different screen sizes using [Bootstrap's grid system](https://getbootstrap.com/docs/5.0/layout/grid/).
+The details of each page is laid out below.

 - Footer

     - The footer has site navigation links across the top of the footer.
 As with the header this is implemented using Bootstrap's navbar class.
 This allows the user to easily navigate to the next page without having to scroll back to the top.
 Having these links at the bottom of each page makes for a nicer UX, especially on larger smartphones.
     - Each footer has a different set of links so that only the other pages which can be navigated to are displayed, this is done to reduce clutter.
     - Social media links in the form of icons inside a circular div.
 The icons are [FontAwesome Icons](https://fontawesome.com/icons?d=gallery).
 The background colour changes to green when hovered over with a 0.2 second ease in and out transition.
+    - Company address.
-    - Company address- Copyright fine print.
+    - Copyright fine print.

 - Features specific to each page

     - Home
         - Leads with a hero image overlaid with a call to action in the form of a booking enquiry button.
 The button links to the Contact page.
-The callout is placed in such a way as to allow the user to see the main focus of the image underneath regardless of the screen size.
+The call to action is placed and sized in such a way as to allow the user to see the main focus of the image underneath regardless of the screen size.
+The hero image itself changes in size depending on the screen size, again to ensure the callout is an appropriate size while allowing the user to see the main focus of the image behind.
         - A ‘What we do’ section to communicate to the user straight away the kind of service that is provided by the company.
+The information appears as per the wireframes depending on the screen sizes.
+The images take up the full width of the screen on small devices.
+On medium devices and larger the images appear with rounded edges to reference old photographs with rounded edges.
         - A 'Testimonials' section with 3 reviews from previous happy customers.
 The testimonials are in a [Bootstrap carousel](https://getbootstrap.com/docs/5.0/components/carousel/).
 It is a slide type carousel with a 10 second interval timer.
+I chose to present the reviews in a carousel so that a larger image could be included and to improve the interactiveness of the site to provide a better UX.
     - Gallery
         - Promotional Images of the service provided in a [Bootstrap carousel](https://getbootstrap.com/docs/5.0/components/carousel/).
 The carousel used is a crossfade carousel with an interval timer set at 5 seconds.
 By using this feature the user will not see the images loading one by one as they would if they were presented in a masonry design for example.
 This is done to promote a better UX and encourage user interaction.
+        - The picture takes up the full width of the screen up to medium screen sizes so the user can get as large a view as possible of the images.
+On screens medium and larger, the images appear with a rounded edge to maintain consistency with the way images were presented on the home page.
         - Below the image carousel there is a booking enquiry button that stands out to the user.
 This button links to the contact page.
     - About
         - A quote from Henry Royce to convey to the user the company ethos.
-The quote slides in from the left and the author fades in after the quote has stopped.
+The quote slides in from the left and the author fades in after the quote has stopped and the user has had a chance to read the quote.
 This is done using [animate.css](https://animate.style/).
         - An ‘About Us’ section to tell the user a little bit more about the company and the company ethos.
         - An ‘About the car’ section to give more detail on the car specifications etc.
         - A 'Pricing' section to show the approximate price of the service.
 Below the text detailing the price there is a google map in an iframe to show the user the approximate cost in the defined areas.
 The iframe is manipulated to hide the cumbersome and unsightly bar across the top of personal google maps that comes as standard.